QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

        [user@dom0 ~]$ qvm-features disp-sys-usb appmenus-dispvm ''

-8. Users should now follow instructions on [How to hide USB controllers from dom0](/doc/usb-qubes/#how-to-hide-all-usb-controllers-from-dom0).
+8. Users should now follow instructions on [How to hide USB controllers from dom0](/doc/usb-PedOS/#how-to-hide-all-usb-controllers-from-dom0).

 9. At this point, your mouse may not work.
-   Edit the `qubes.InputMouse` policy file in dom0, which is located here:
+   Edit the `PedOS.InputMouse` policy file in dom0, which is located here:

-       /etc/qubes-rpc/policy/qubes.InputMouse
+       /etc/PedOS-rpc/policy/PedOS.InputMouse

    Add a line like this to the top of the file: